dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 In the code above, we imported `express`, `express-jwt`, and `jwks-rsa`.

-* The `express-jwt` module is an express middleware that validates a JSON Web Token and set the `req.user` with the attributes.
+* The `express-jwt` module is an express middleware that validates a JSON Web Token and sets the `req.user` with the attributes.
 * The `jwks-rsa` module is a library that helps retrieve RSA public keys from a JSON Web Key Set endpoint.

 Then the code just below the `imports` statements starts up express server and hooks it into the port Meteor uses: